 As regards the protection of vulnerable persons, the Licensing Authority will consider measures such as the use of self-barring schemes, provision of information leaflets/helpline numbers for organisations such as GamCare.
 It should be noted that the Licensing Authority can decide to grant the application with a smaller number of machines and/or a different category of machines than that applied for.
 Conditions (other than these) cannot be attached.
-It should also be noted that the holder of a permit must comply with any Code of Practice issued by the Gambling Commission about the location and operation of the machine.
-Where an alcohol licensed premises applies for a premises licence for their non-alcohol licensed areas, any such application would need to be applied for, and will be dealt with, as an Adult Entertainment Centre premises licence.
+The holder of a permit must comply with any Code of Practice issued by the Gambling Commission about the location and operation of the machine.
+Where an alcohol licensed premises applies for a premises licence for their non-alcohol licensed areas, any such application would need to be applied for as an Adult Entertainment Centre premises licence.